LoyolaChicagoBooks/introcs-csharp/source/data/programstructure.rst

 You can see that both the example program :repsrc:`painting/painting.cs` and the lab program :repsrc:`hello/hello.cs` follow this pattern.
 The discussion of these parts through line 6 in
-:ref:`sample-program` are about all we have to say at this point.
+:ref:`sample-program` is about all we have to say at this point.
 For now this is the boilerplate code.
 We will make additions as necessary.
 We choose not to clutter up the basic setup with features that we are not about to use and discuss.